cecarlsen/dk.cec.plot/README.md

 # Plot

 An immediate mode (IM) procedural 2D drawing package for [Unity](https://unity.com).
-Usefull for smaller data visualisations, visual code sketches, and learning how to code.
+Useful for smaller data visualisations, visual code sketches, and learning how to code.
 Plot is inspired by [Processing/p5](https://processing.org), so if you're familiar with that, you should be able to jump right in.

 Tested with Unity 2022.3 and 6.0, supporting BiRP, URP, and HDRP.